pymor/pymor/docs/source/tutorial_projection.rst

     print(fom.parameters)
     print(rom.parameters)

-Solving the ROM for a new `mu`, would mean to build a new ROM with updated system matrix and right-hand side.
-However, if we compare the timings:
+Solving the ROM for a new `mu` would mean to build a new ROM with updated system matrix and right-hand side.
+However, if we compare the timings,

 .. jupyter-execute::